"Implanted Neurotechnology to Understand and Restore Arm and Hand Function"

 University of Pittsburgh

-Jennifer Collinger’s research interests are related to the use of neuroprosthetics to restore function for individuals with upper limb paralysis or loss.
-She is developing intracortical brain-computer interface technology for individuals with tetraplegia.
-Her work also includes non-invasive imaging for measuring neuroplasticity after spinal cord injury or amputation.
+Jennifer Collinger, PhD, is an Assistant Professor in the Department of Physical Medicine and Rehabilitation at the University of Pittsburgh and a Research Biomedical Engineer at the Pittsburgh VA R&D Center of Excellence.
+Dr. Collinger’s research interests are related to the use of neuroprosthetics to restore function for individuals with upper limb paralysis or loss.
+Specifically, she is developing intracortical brain-computer interface technology for individuals with tetraplegia.
+She also uses non-invasive imaging tools to study sensorimotor control and neuroplasticity after spinal cord injury or amputation.

 The Bioengineering Seminar Series is co-hosted by the Parker H. Petit Institute for Bioengineering and Bioscience, and the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory University.